stevemussmann/admixturePipeline/README.md

 3) There is now a Docker container to streamline the installation process.
 4) The submitClumpak.py module is **completely optional**.
 You can accomplish the same results by manually submitting your admixturePipeline.py module outputs to the CLUMPAK website.
 5) The submitClumpak.py module will not function in the Docker container.
 If you wish to use it, this module must be set up on your own computer.
 It requires selenium and currently is only compatible if you have Firefox installed.
+6) The data processing and plotting functions of the cvSum.py module underwent a complete rewrite for v3.0.

 ## Installation & Setup for AdmixPipe v3: